krshrimali/vscode-live-search/README.md

 # 🔭 Telescope-Like Search for VSCode

+Please note that, while the ideas are mine, all of the implementation was done by Cursor Agent.
+I don't intend to learn how to build VSCode Extensions, I just intend to build things I would use.
+This is purely a "Vibe Coding" project.

 A fast and elegant search UI for Visual Studio Code, inspired by Neovim's Telescope plugin.

 - ✅ Fuzzy file content search using ripgrep